Jaxydog/desktop-cube-baby/README.md

 You may alternatively download Desktop Cube Baby's source code directly, compile, and install it yourself.

-Please note that the texture must be extracted manually, however, as it is not distributed with this repository.
+Please note that the texture and sounds must be extracted manually, however, as they are not distributed with this repository.
-The extracted file must be placed within `./src/cube_baby.png`.
+The extracted files must be placed within `./src/cube_baby.png` and `./src/cube_baby_kick_0*.wav`.
+There should be exactly four audio files, labeled `01` through `04`.

+These files can be sourced from the game's installation directory, with the texture being located within `extracted_resources/resources/gfx/familiar/familiar_cube_baby.png` and the audio being located within `extracted_resources/resource/sfx/cubebaby_kick_0*.wav`.

+Tools for resource extraction are bundled with the game, located within `tools/ResourceExtractor`.

 ```sh
 git clone https://github.com/Jaxydog/desktop-cube-baby.git